globewalldesk/revuu/README.md

 review and that the next review should be done on a certain date.
 The two basic views of the app are a paginated list of tasks and an individual task view.

-Currently, we support Ruby, Node.js (JavaScript), Java, C, and Bash scripting.
+Currently, we support Ruby, Node.js (JavaScript), Python, Java, C, and Bash scripting.
 We also support many commonly-used text editors and IDEs.

 Add copious, well-chosen tags in order to be able to sort tasks.

-Revuu ships with a bunch of pre-made questions and answers by way of demonstration.
-You can delete these and make your own, if you like.
-The questions are mostly Ruby and JavaScript right now.
+Revuu ships with a bunch of pre-made questions (in the "sample data" folder) and answers by way of demonstration.

+You can now easily import (load) and export (archive, back up, share) your data.

 ## Install and requirements
 Clone the repo (instructions should be clear enough from Github).
 Should